kpalang/mirth-plugin-guide/Readme.md

 ## 0 - Preparation
 A fair first place would be to clone yourself a copy of [Mirth Connect](https://github.com/nextgenhealthcare/connect/).
 That way you can take a look at the structure and inheritance of Mirth classes.

-So... `git@github.com:nextgenhealthcare/connect.git`.
-Now open that up in you favourite IDE.
+So... `git clone git@github.com:nextgenhealthcare/connect.git`.
+Now open the resulting folder up in you favourite IDE.
 I'm going to use [IntelliJ](https://www.jetbrains.com/idea/) cause I like that one.

 -Here will be a quick look around the structure-